dwij2212/HydroDiffusion/README.md

-## Diffusion ssm for probabilistic streamflow forecasting
+## HydroDiffusion: A Diffusion-Based State Space Model for Probabilistic Streamflow Forecasting

 ---